Sytarno/vercel-p5/src/proj/vercel-p5.md

 ---
 title: vercel-p5
 description: Second portfolio website in Next.js.
-You are here!
+Starring over the top animations with Framer and p5.
+Supports a full frontend with a micro-backend to load markdown files.
+You are currently here!
 link: https://github.com/Sytarno/vercel-p5
 tech:
  - Next.js